strongloop/loopback/docs/intro.md

 <h1> LoopBack</h1>

-LoopBack is a mobile backend framework that can run in the cloud or on-premises.
+LoopBack is a mobile backend framework that you can run in the cloud or on-premises.
-It is built on [StrongNode](http://strongloop.com/strongloop-suite/strongnode/) and open-source Node.js modules, so it is highly extensible and familiar to developers already using Node.
+It is built on [StrongNode](http://strongloop.com/strongloop-suite/strongnode/) and open-source Node.js modules.
 For more information on the advantages of using LoopBack, see [StrongLoop | LoopBack](http://strongloop.com/strongloop-suite/loopback/).

 To gain a basic understanding of key LoopBack concepts, read the following [Overview](#overview) section.
 Then, dive right into creating an app in [Quick Start](#quick-start).